newfound8ion/developer/docs/intro.md

 # Newcoin For Apps

-Newcoin is an algorithmic points protocol allowing application developers to add up and tap into the intelligence of the Internet.
+Newcoin is an algorithmic points protocol allowing application developers to add powerful machine learning capabilities for predictive filtering with a few lines of code.

+The thing that makes products like Google, Gmail, TikTok or ChatGPT so powerful is their ability to learn and adapt based on the accumulation of feedback data and the discovery of patterns in user preference.
+What if we could achieve a synergy between all apps, systems and networks where user preferences, what we like, value, would be shared in a synergistic way.

-In order to achieve this synergy, Newcoin will serialize and aggregate all the human and algorithmic signals available into Base Points which are on-chain algorithmic points that represent the traits ane merits of a blockchain wallet to unlock new models.
+In order to achieve this synergy, Newcoin will serialize all the human and algorithmic points available from social graphs and blockchains and aggregate them into Base Points which are on-chain values that can be universally queryable by smart contracts or any other system.
 The sum of all the points constitutes a cross-platform Agent Graph, there each agent owns their relationships to all the other nodes of the graph.

 ![image](https://github.com/newfound8ion/developer/assets/112469623/941ebc1a-2257-44d9-82ff-eb645b000c06)